Teradata/developer-resources/docs/install-ai-unlimited/quickstart/install-ai-unlimited-using-docker.md

    </TabItem>
    </Tabs>

-6. Go to the directory where the **workspaces.yml** file is located and start AI Unlimited.
+6. Go to the directory where the **workspaces.yml** file is located, and start AI Unlimited.

 ```bash title="Docker Compose Run"
 docker compose -f workspaces.yaml
 ```
 When the AI Unlimited UI is ready, you can access it at **http://[ip_or_hostname]:3000/**.

+***MEM: I think I said to use "the AI Unlimited UI."
+But let's just use "AI Unlimited."***